omid-b/gdp/README.md

 ```bash
 $ gdp cat file* -x 1 2 -v 5 3 4 --header 2 --footer 4 --fmt .2 .4 --sort --uniq --noextra -o concatenated.txt
 ```
 > **Description:** This command will concatenate files in current directory matching names 'files\*'.
 While reading, 2 header lines and 4 footer lines will be omitted.
 Positional columns are the first and second columns (-x 1 2), and value/numerical columns are \[5 3 4\].
 Positional columns will be printed in %.2f format, and value columns will be printed in %.4f.
-If files have extra (non-numerical) columns other than the first 5 columns,	'--noextra' will cause not printing them.
-Flag '-o' can be used to set the output file name and if not specified, the results will be printed to standard output.Many of these flags are also common for the following commands.
+If files have extra (non-numerical) columns other than the first 5 columns,	'--noextra' will omit them from the output file.
+Flag '-o' can be used to set the output file name and if not specified, the results will be printed to standard output.
+Many of these flags are also common for the following commands.

 ```bash